 Did you know that a fully loaded tractor-trailer travels down the highway at 65 mph under ideal weather conditions and with excellent brakes, requires approximately 525 feet (nearly two football fields) to come to a complete stop?
 This is nearly double the length a passenger vehicle requires under the same conditions.1 Without a doubt, brakes are one of the most critical safety features on any vehicle, especially on a commercial motor vehicle (CMV).
 Improperly maintained brakes can result in hefty fines and costly downtime for fleets and cause catastrophic vehicle crashes.

-The severe dangers of faulty brake systems is one of the reasons why the Commercial Vehicle Safety Alliance (CVSA) began holding its annual Brake Safety Week, which will be held this week, August 21st through the 27th.
+The severe dangers of faulty brake systems is one of the reasons why the Commercial Vehicle Safety Alliance (CVSA) began holding its annual Brake Safety Week, which will be held this week with a focus on brake lining/pad violations, from August 20th through the 26th.
 Over the next seven days, CVSA-certified enforcement personnel will conduct roadside inspections on CMVs to identify and remove CMVs with critical brake violations and to call attention to the dangers of faulty brake systems.
-The CVSA’s goal is to reduce the number of crashes caused by poorly maintained braking systems on CMVs by conducting roadside mechanical fitness inspections and removing dangerous vehicles from roadways.2
+The CVSA’s goal is to reduce the number of crashes caused by poorly maintained braking systems on CMVs by conducting roadside mechanical fitness inspections and removing dangerous vehicles from roadways.

 Properly maintained brake systems are critical to the safety of CMV drivers and those on the road with them.
 According to the CVSA, brakes must be routinely inspected and carefully maintained so they operate to the manufacturer’s specifications throughout the life of the vehicle.
 Improper installation and poor maintenance can reduce braking efficiency, posing a serious threat to public safety.
 The results of CVSA’s 2021 unannounced Brake Day inspections should give both fleets and drivers some pause as they consider the outcome: